hyperledger-archives/sawtooth-core/docs/source/faq.rst

 How do I change the validator configuration?
 --------------------------------------------

-The default configuration file is at `sawtooth-validator/etc/txnvalidator.js`.
-We recommend you copy that file to a new file in the same directory and make changes to the new file.
+An example configuration file is at  `sawtooth-core/validator/etc/txnvalidator.js.example`.
-When starting the txnvalidator, use the `--config` argument to reference the configuration file, In this example, we have copied the `txnvalidator.js` file to `single-node.js` and modified it:
+Copy that file to a new file in the same directory and make changes to the new file.
+When starting the txnvalidator, use the `--config` argument to reference the configuration file, In this example, we have copied the `txnvalidator.js.example` file to `single- node.js` and modified it:

 .. code-block:: console

-    $ cd /project/sawtooth-validator
+    $ cd /project/sawtooth-core
-    $ ./bin/txnvalidator -v --config ../etc/single-node.js
+    $ ./bin/txnvalidator -v --config validator/etc/single-node.js

 Multiple config files can be overlaid, and all of the settings in the config file can be overridden on the command line, but that's beyond the